OutSystems/docs-odc/src/eap/building-apps/ui/multilingual/translation-editor.md

 ---
-summary: How to use the translation editor to translate your app in ODC Studio.
+summary: The translation editor in ODC Studio allows you to translate text and manage translations.
 tags:
 locale: en-us
 guid: af4a2233-5b33-4b4e-bf4c-e24216bcbb07